Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 • the business changed ownership

-Without verification, visibility can be limited.
+Without full verification, visibility is often very limited.

 2. Wrong or unclear categories